 "Quotes of higher commissions often also include marketing and advertising costs"

 If you have an unusual property or one that is only going to appeal to a small subset of buyers, your agent is going to have to work harder to sell it, so are likely to charge you more for their time and efforts.

 The value of the property

 Commissions do vary by location and whether they are in metro or rural areas.
-They are more likely to be lower at around 2.5 to 2.75 per cent in built-up areas, such as Brisbane, Cairns and the Gold Coast, and higher at around three per cent in regional areas, such as Cunnamulla and Tambo.
+They are more likely to be lower at around 2.5% in urban areas, such as Brisbane, Cairns and the Gold Coast, and higher at around 3% in regional areas, such as Cunnamulla and Tambo.

 The supply and demand of agents

 In areas where there are higher numbers of agents, supply and competition will be high.
 This means, more agents will be willing to cut their rates in order to compete in the market and average commissions in the area will be lowered.